- Student Life

 Punctuation and Mechanics

-A semicolon is placed outside the quotation mark.
+A comma or period is placed inside the quotation mark.
+A colon or semicolon is placed outside the quotation mark.

 Place the exclamation point or question mark inside the quotation mark when it is a part of the quoted material; otherwise, outside.